Q. What can I do with AWS Direct Connect?

 AWS Direct Connect has two separate charges: port-hours and Data Transfer.
 Pricing is per port-hour consumed for each port type.
 Partial port-hours consumed are billed as full hours.

 Data Transfer via AWS Direct Connect will be billed in the same month in which the usage occurred.
 If you have a hosted virtual interface, you will only be charged for the data transferred out of that virtual interface at the applicable Data Transfer rates.
 The account that owns the port will be charged the port-hour charges.
-Read more about hosted virtual interfaces
+Read more about hosted virtual interfaces here.

 For AWS Direct Connect pricing information, please see AWS Direct Connect pricing.
+If using an APN partner to facilitate a Direct Connect connection, contact the partner regarding any fees they may charge.

 Q. Will regional data transfer be billed at the AWS Direct Connect rate?